 What training do deputy DSLs need?

-It is also important to remember that whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL and this overall responsibility should not be delegated.
+The lead DSL should ensure they have oversight of the activities undertaken by deputy DSLs; it is important to remember that whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL and this overall responsibility should not be delegated.

 I'm a new DSL, what should my training cover?

 Annex C of KCSIE states the designated safeguarding lead and any deputies should undergo training to provide them with the knowledge and skills required to carry out the role.
 The EYFS states the lead practitioner must attend a child protection training course that enables them to identify, understand and respond appropriately to signs of possible abuse and neglect.

 Training should provide new DSLs with a good understanding of their role and ensure they can identify, understand and respond to specific needs that can increase the vulnerability of children, as well as specific harms that can put children at risk.